Download an Application for Enrolment form (PDF Format) by clicking here

 - If the course ceases to be provided after the course starts but before the course is completed

-- If a course is not provided fully to the student because we have had a sanction imposed by either ASQA or DEEWR under either the SNVR and/or the ESOS Act 2000.
+- If a course is not provided fully to the student because we have had a sanction imposed by either ASQA or Department of Education and Training under either the Standards for Registered Training Organisations 2015 and/or the ESOS Act 2000.

 and the student has not withdrawn prior to provider default.